cockroachdb/docs/CONTRIBUTING.md

 ## Build the Docs Locally

-Once you've installed Jekyll and cloned the docs repository to your local machine, you can can build the docs as follows:
+Once you've installed Jekyll and have a local clone of the docs repository, you can build the docs as follows:

 1. From the root directory of your clone, run: